Ctenotus pantherinus: Distribution

 Ctenotus pantherinus is endemic to Australia and has been found in the semi- arid and arid regions of Western Australia, Northern Territory, Queensland, New South Wales and South Australia.

-Ecology and Habitat
+Ecology and habitat

 Ctenotus pantherinus inhabits semi-arid and arid regions of Australia which are usually sandy and stony areas high in Spinifex grasses.
 Hatchlings are 33mm long and can grow up to 86mm (snout to vent length) as a mature adult.

 Diet

 Ctenotus pantherinus are insectivores, their diet almost entirely consists of consuming termites and their larvae.

 Taxonomy

-Leopard Ctenotus is a species of lizard, which belongs to the genus Ctenotus.
+The leopard ctenotus is a species of lizard, which belongs to the genus Ctenotus.
 Ctenotus are in the family Scincidae, which contains more than 1,500 described species, making the Scincidae family one of the most diverse lizard families on Earth.